 Dr. Stone began her working career in Plano, TX, before moving to Colorado, where she has been a part of our Englewood dermatology center.
 After practicing alone as a dermatologist for eight years, she expanded her office by bringing on a Physician Assistant, Amy Huber, PA-C, to assist her with her growing practice.
 Her office is adjoined to her husband’s, who practices oral, maxillofacial, and facial plastic surgery.

 Dr. Stone is an active participant at national meetings of the American Academy of Dermatology and regularly gives presentations to local physicians’ groups and community groups.
 Besides being a dermatologist, she enjoys spending time with her husband, Dr. Thomas Stone, and their six children.
 She also enjoys running, doing Pilates, and skiing.

 Amy J. Huber, PA-C

-Amy J. Huber, PA-C has over 17 years of experience as a Physician Assistant in dermatology.
-She entered the field after graduating from Saint Louis University in 1995 where she completed her medical training.
-After spending three years working with a prominent Moh's surgeon in Iowa and practicing general, surgical, and cosmetic dermatology, she and her husband returned to Colorado to be near family.
-Amy has a strong interest in dermatological surgery and has undergone additional training and certification in several surgical procedures, such as ambulatory phlebectomy.
+Amy J. Huber, PA-C has over 17 years of experience as a Physician Assistant in advanced dermatology in Colorado.
+She entered the field after graduating from Saint Louis University in 1995, where she completed her medical training.
+After spending three years working with a prominent Moh’s surgeon in Iowa and practicing general, surgical, and cosmetic dermatology, she and her husband returned to Colorado to be near family.
+Amy has a keen interest in dermatological surgery and has undergone additional training and certification in several surgical procedures, such as ambulatory phlebectomy.